ulfelder/earlywarningproject-statrisk-replication/README.md

 ### 2. Modeling

-The scripts for stage 2 (modeling) are listed below. *Users wishing to replicate or extend the risk assessments used by EWP may simply start with the data set produced by "data.transformation.r" in stage 1 ("~data.out\ewp.statrisk.data.transformed.csv") and then use these scripts.*
+The scripts for stage 2 (modeling) are listed below. *Users wishing to replicate or extend the risk assessments used by EWP may simply start with the "ewp.statrisk.data.transformed.csv" data set produced by "data.transformation.r" in stage 1 and then use these scripts.*

 * model.formulae.r
 * model.prediction.r